meerkat-citronella/meerkat-citronella.github.io/_posts/2020-10-26-welcome-to-jekyll.markdown

   - `popup.js`- Code that is excecuted in the popup window.
 This script will automatically be bundled into `main.js`.

 - `contentScript.js`- A content script is a js file injected into the web page that the user is viewing (i.e. wikipedia.org, google.com, etc.).
-This script will be responsible for making any changes to the current wepbage being viewed.
+This script will be responsible for making any changes to the current webpage being viewed.
 This script will automatically be bundled into `main.js`.

 - Assets- Any images, css, and other files used by your extension.